 The most obvious way of inputting Excel Functions is simply to type the function, with its arguments enclosed in brackets.
 However, if you are a beginner, or are writing a complex formula, you may find this difficult or confusing.
 Therefore, Microsoft has included a number of built-in Excel tools, which will help you to input functions and formulas more easily.

 When you select a function using one of the methods above, Excel automatically pops up a window to assist you in inputting your selected function.
-This window tells you what the function does, and what arguments the function takes.
+This window (shown below) tells you what the function does, and what arguments the function takes.

 The above image on the right shows the inputting tool for the Excel If function.
-In this example, the cursor is currently positioned in the entry field for the first function argument, Logical_test, and so the text in the middle of the window tells you what is required for the this argument.
+In this example, the cursor is currently positioned in the entry field for the first function argument, Logical_test, and so the text in the middle of the window tells you what information is required for this argument.

-In this case, Excel still provides you with useful prompts.
-This is shown in the example below, in which the user has started to type the Excel If function directly into the formula bar.
-It can be seen that, once the user has typed in the function name and the opening bracket, Excel pops up a mini prompt, which shows you the format of the function, and indicates which arguments should be inserted.
+In this case, Excel still provides you with useful prompts, as shown in the example below.
+In this example, the user has started to type the Excel If function directly into the formula bar.
+It can be seen that, once the user has typed in the function name and the opening bracket, Excel pops up a mini prompt, which shows the format of the function, and indicates which arguments should be inserted.

 The above range selection method can be used to select cells in any Worksheet of any Workbook that is open in your current Excel browser.
-This is particularly useful if you are selecting a range in a separate workbook, as the address needs to contain the workbook name, the worksheet name, and the reference to the cell range, which can be cumbersome to type, and prone to typing errors.
+This is particularly useful if you are selecting a range in a separate workbook, as the address needs to specify the workbook name, the worksheet name, and the reference to the cell range, which can be cumbersome to type, and prone to typing errors.